Submission and Login

 Chinese Physics C (CPC) covers the fields of particle physics, nuclear physics, particle and nuclear astrophysics, and cosmology.

-CPC publishes Regular Articles, Rapid Communications and Reviews.
+CPC publishes Regular Articles, Letters, Reviews and Comments.
 The manuscripts should be written in English.

 Manuscripts must be submitted through the web-based submission system at https://mc03.manuscriptcentral.com/cpc.
 Submissions by email will not be accepted.